volgor-soft/OmronFinsNetStandard/README.md

 ## Introduction

-**OmronFinsNetStandard** is a .NET Standard library that provides a straightforward and reliable way to communicate with Omron PLCs using the FINS (Factory Interface Network Service) protocol over Ethernet.
-Whether you're building industrial automation solutions, integrating PLC data into your software, or performing diagnostics, this library streamlines common tasks such as connecting, reading, and writing to Omron PLC memory areas.
+**OmronFinsNetStandard** is a .NET Standard library that provides a straightforward and reliable way to communicate with Omron PLCs using the FINS (Factory Interface Network Service) protocol over Ethernet (TCP).

+Designed for robust industrial applications, this library simplifies complex tasks such as connection management, handshake protocols, and memory access (Read/Write).
+It serves as a bridge between your .NET software and Omron PLCs, suitable for HMI development, data logging, or system integration.

 ## Features

-- **Asynchronous Operations:** Perform non-blocking I/O operations when interacting with the PLC.
-- **Robust Error Handling:** The library throws `FinsError` exceptions when communication issues or PLC-side errors occur, allowing you to handle these gracefully.
+- **🚀 Connection Pooling:** (New!)
+Automatically manages physical TCP connections.
+Multiple parts of your application can create client instances pointing to the same PLC without opening redundant sockets or causing conflicts.
+- **🔒 Thread Safety:** Built-in synchronization ensures that concurrent read/write operations from different threads are queued and executed safely, preventing data corruption.
+- **⚡ Asynchronous Operations:** Fully `async/await` compatible to keep your UI or control loops responsive during network I/O.
+- **🛡️ Robust Error Handling:** Distinguishes between TCP transport errors and FINS protocol errors, providing detailed `FinsError` codes for easy troubleshooting.
-- **Logging with NLog:** Integrated logging uses the popular NLog framework for diagnostics and audit trails.
+- **📝 Logging with NLog:** Integrated logging allows for deep diagnostics of connection flows and data exchange.
-- **Dependency Injection-Friendly:** Easily integrate into DI containers for more modular and testable code.
+- **🧩 Dependency Injection-Friendly:** Lightweight client classes are perfect for DI containers and unit testing.

 ## Installation